So you want to start a data team.

-Maybe you need reporting for Sales and Marketing.
-Perhaps you want to see if there are insights in the application Data you’ve been collecting.
-Maybe you want to learn more about Data Science and if that will help keep investors happy.
+Maybe you need reporting for sales and marketing.
+Perhaps you want to see if there are insights into the application data you’ve been collecting.
+Maybe you want to learn more about data science and if that will help keep investors happy.

 Whatever your reasoning there is some planning and some tough questions to ask yourself before you engage a recruiter.

-The Data I’m referring to here is from systems which already exist.
-Log files, Production databases if you are building software, CRM systems, Billing platforms, Financial systems, Marketing Automation tools.
+The data I’m referring to here is from systems that already exist.
+Log files, production databases if you are building software, CRM systems, billing platforms, financial systems, marketing automation tools.
 All of these systems tell a story about your organisation and customers.

-Will the Data flow into a Data Warehouse, a Data Lake, or a Database for the next step?
+Will the data flow into a data warehouse, data lake, or database for the next step?
 Or does it make more sense to leave it where it is and query it there using another tool?
-A Data Engineer will be able to understand the complexity around landing and processing large amounts of Data and the best way to get it where it needs to go.
-This repository becomes your ‘single source of truth’
+A data engineer will be able to understand the complexity around the landing and processing large amounts of data and the best way to get it where it needs to go.
+This repository becomes your ‘single source of truth’.

 The third possible structure is a hybrid.
-Teams share knowledge with their peers but remain reporting in to their Functional teams.
+Teams share knowledge with their peers but remain reporting to their functional teams.

 Each has a tradeoff so it’s important to decide which focus your team will take once the team is big enough to need to decide.

 - How distributed is the team?
-If you have regional offices it makes sense for the Analyst to report in locally.
+If you have regional offices it makes sense for the analyst to report locally.

-- How will the Insights be used?
-There should be a relationship between the Analyst and the requester and some kind of feedback loop when they produce work.
+- How will insights be used?
+There should be a relationship between the analyst and the requester and some kind of feedback loop when they produce work.

-As demand for Analysis and Reporting grows you may consider Self Service Analytics.
-These are tools designed to take the complexity away from the Data itself, and build in Business Rules.
+As the demand for analysis and reporting grows you may consider self-service analytics.
+These are tools designed to take the complexity away from the data itself and build in business rules.

 - Are your Execs/Board asking for it?
 Better get to it then.